streambed/streambed-rs/README.md

-streambed-rs - Event Driven services toolkit
+streambed-rs - Event-driven services toolkit
 ===

+Event-driven services
+---

+Event driven microservices promote responsiveness resulting in decisions being able to be made faster.
+Services also become more resilient to failure as they can quickly re-build their state by having events re-played.

 Efficient
 ---